jgege/UNI-CSCU9V5/CSCU9V5.md

 - **Responsiveness** - an application continues running even if part of it is blocked or performing a lengthy operation
 - **Resource sharing** - threads share memory and resources of the process they belong to
 - **Economy** - allocating memory and resources to processes is costly.
 Creating a switching between threads is more cost effective as overhead is smaller
-- **Utilisation of multiprocesssor architectures** -  each thread may run on a different processor.
+- **Utilisation of multiprocessor architectures** -  each thread may run on a different processor.
 In a single processor environment, the context switching allows pseudo parallelism

 ## Thread implementation